 As a beginner, there are actually few reasons to choose sintered base material.
 There is a real chance that you will suffer damage more quickly during the learning process.
 This is part of it

-And that also applies to the all-mountain salon skier or party boarder.
-There is a good chance that you will go over rough stones or branches faster on certain terrains than on those well-groomed slopes.
+And that's true for the all-mountain lounge skier or party boarder.
+Chances are you'll be going over rough rocks or branches faster on certain terrain than on those well-groomed slopes.

-The advantage for this group of skiers and snowboarders is that on the one hand you can save cash by choosing extruded base material, and on the other hand you do not have to walk into the workshop so often to have your material waxed.
+The advantage for this group of skiers and snowboarders is that on the one hand you can save cash by choosing extruded base material, and on the other hand you don't have to walk into the workshop so often to have your material waxed.

-Do you want to enjoy speed, are you going to surf in powder snow?
-Then you have to maintain and wax your equipment very frequently, so that you can build up enough pace to trudge through a thick layer of snow.
+If you want to enjoy speed, if you are going to surf in powder snow, you need to maintain and wax your equipment very frequently, so that you can build up enough speed to slog through a thick pack of snow.

-Don't try to save on your snowboard or ski, and choose one from the more expensive segment with a sintered base.
+Don't try to skimp on your snowboard or ski, and choose one from the more expensive segment with a sintered base.

 If you are already somewhat advanced with snowboarding or skiing, you will get more value for your money by choosing a sintered base.

-We don't have to explain to you why you should wax, or how often.
-When you go skiing all mountain you will appreciate that you can charge down the mountain a lot more aggressively when you are out and about with a sintered base.
+We don't need to tell you why you should wax, or how often.
+When you go all-mountain skiing, you'll appreciate the fact that you can charge down the mountain a lot more aggressively when you're out with a sintered base.

-Of course you can also opt for an extruded base, but make sure that it is enriched with, for example, graphite or other solutions.
+Of course you can also choose an extruded base, but then make sure that this is enriched with e.g. graphite or other solutions.
 This way you can match the sintered material, although you will still have to wax just as frequently because it cannot hold wax for long.

 Pro boarders & skiers

 Yes, speed matters.
-Go for a sintered base, and contact us to provide you with a personal, tailor-made, maintenance plan to discuss so that your equipment is in top condition every day!
+Go for a sintered base, and contact us us to provide you with your personal, tailor-made, maintenance plan to discuss so that your equipment is in top condition every day!